Cyber AssessValydex™by iFeelTech

 BEC verification is a control process that authenticates a payment request through a second, trusted communication channel before funds are released.

 Treat every unexpected payment request, bank-detail change, or off-cycle approval as unverified until confirmed.
-Never validate identity through the same email thread, text conversation, or voice session that initiated the request.
+Validating identity through the same channel that initiated the request does not provide independent confirmation.

 The FBI IC3 2024 Annual Report lists 21,442 BEC complaints and approximately $2.77 billion in adjusted losses for 2024.
 IC3's September 2024 PSA separately reports $55,499,915,582 in exposed BEC losses from October 2013 through December 2023, underscoring the continuing scale of both attempted and successful fraud activity.